-- The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, curriculum leads etc. as necessary. - The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying and behaviour policies. - o Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
-This includes computers, laptops, chrome books, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
-In accordance with KCSIE 2022 the school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.
+The DSL has overall responsibility for online safety within the school but will liaise with other members of staff, for example IT technicians, the Corporate Director, and other Key Staff.

+- The DSL will respond to online safety concerns reported in line with our child protection and other associated policies, including our anti-bullying, social media and behaviour policies. - Internal sanctions and/or support will be implemented as appropriate. - Where necessary, concerns will be escalated and reported to relevant partner agencies in line with local policies and procedures. - We use a wide range of technology.
+This includes computers, laptops, tablets and other digital devices, the internet, our learning platform, intranet and email systems. - All school owned devices and systems will be used in accordance with our acceptable use policies and with appropriate safety and security measures in place. - We recognise the specific risks that can be posed by mobile and smart technology, including mobile/smart phones, cameras and wearable technology.
+In accordance with KCSIE 2021 the school has appropriate mobile and smart technology, image use, online and acceptable use policies in place, which are shared and understood by all members of the community.